Wiener Looping

 Wiener Looping is a steel roller coaster at Wurstelprater (located within Wiener Prater) in Leopoldstadt, Vienna, Austria.
-Built by Mack Rides, the coaster will span multiple sections of the amusement park and be one of its few attractions operated by owner Stefan Sittler-Koidl.
+Built by Mack Rides, the coaster spans multiple sections of the amusement park and is one of its few attractions operated by owner Stefan Sittler-Koidl.

 Wiener Looping was first announced in 2021 but was marred by several construction setbacks, most notably the unauthorized demolition of a nightclub and its associated legal injunction.
 The coaster opened on May 23 2025.

 History

 Background

 Wiener Prater has typically consisted of several independent operators running most of the park's attractions, with only a couple owned by the park itself.
 Prater president Stefan Sittler-Koidl described it as a childhood dream to eventually build and operate his own roller coaster.

 Planning for the new attraction first began as early as 2019.
 In June 2021, Sittler-Koidl first spoke of the new "Vienna Looping” coaster, promised to span several plots of land and become the largest permanent roller coaster in Austria.
 Depending on approvals, construction was earmarked to have begun that September and have the coaster opened in early 2022.

 Although progress had not been made by that time, ride designer Julian Omonsky instead teased the involvement of Mack Rides in January 2022.
 Further reports emerged soon after claiming that the coaster would be the company's customized BigDipper model and occupy land next to Megablitz and the Ghost Train, with a 2023 debut targeted.
 The first pieces of concept artwork were released in December 2022, with work slated to begin in the next year.